 Game testing, including black box testing and unit testing, is a key part of the game development process.
-It helps to make sure that a video game is fun, works well, and offers a great user experience in that particular game.
+It helps to make sure that a video game is fun, works well, and offers a great user experience.
 This testing covers many things such as the main features, graphics, performance, and safety.
 By finding and fixing bugs, glitches, and design problems, Game Testing helps create a smooth and enjoyable gaming experience for the players.
+Different stages of game testing, such as pre-production, alpha, beta, functional, performance, and post-production testing, ensure that each aspect of the game is thoroughly tested for quality and reliability, resulting in a polished final product.

 Key Highlights

-• Understanding the various testing stages and employing the relevant techniques are essential for the successful launch of any video game.
+- Understanding the different stages of game testing and employing the relevant techniques are essential for the successful launch of any video game.

 Understanding Game Testing Basics